 Do you know how GoPro, the action camera manufacturer manages to nail customer experience with each new product release?

 They listen to customers through their dedicated community and forums.

 These communities which are co-created by customers are hyper-active with discussions about hacks, best settings, pros, and everything under the sun about GoPro.

 Incidentally, customers also point out the shortcomings in these products, which GoPro goes on to fix in its upcoming products.
 The end result?

 A strong brand from which competition cannot steal customers.
 This co-creation with customers has also made GoPro far advanced in product development and innovation.

-Like said before, Voice of customer compiles all possible customer reviews and testimonials under one roof.
+And Voice of customer compiles all possible customer reviews and testimonials under one roof.
 So that the marketing team can pick and use customer endorsements as and when needed to build the brand’s capability.

 In a nutshell